 Successfully Implementing Change in Your Convenience Store

 In businesses big and small, change is inevitable.
-Change in your convenience store might be brought about by circumstances beyond your control or you may initiate it to move the company toward its goals.
+Change in your convenience store might be brought about by circumstances beyond your control, as it has this year, or you may initiate it to move the company toward its goals.
 No matter what you’re dealing with, implementing change requires you to get buy-in and participation from your staff.
 Here are some ideas to do it right.

 Identify Change Stakeholders

 Every change has a set of stakeholders.
 These are people who will be impacted by the change.
 In a convenience store, this will likely include your employees and other managers and very often includes customers, too.
 When you clearly identify the stakeholders in the outcome, you can then identify the challenges and resolve conflicts that may arise.